Everything You Need to Know About High Heels

 2. Are high heels supposed to be loose?

-We’re not sure who came up with this theory but it’s probably got something to do with the feet swelling to fit the shoe.
-You don’t want the heels to be loose though as that means your toes will have to overcompensate to keep your foot securely in place and that is just terrible for every part of feet.
+We’re not sure who came up with this theory, but it’s probably got something to do with the feet swelling to fit the shoe.
+You don’t want the heels to be loose, as that means your toes will have to overcompensate to keep your foot securely in place, and that is just terrible for every part of the feet.
 If they are a little too big, insoles will come in handy to keep them snugly in place.

 3. Which heels are the most comfortable to go out in?